-This is the API documentation for all sample statistics procedures.
+This is the API documentation for all population and sample statistics procedures.

 result = fsml_mean(x)